HYBRID MEETINGS - CLICKSHARE - BYOM 5 min read

 Time spent in a meeting room should be time well spent.
 How to make that happen?
 By equipping your meeting rooms for what they’re actually being used for.
 A meeting’s purpose can vary a great deal, from presenting and informing to co-creating.
 So, make sure your meeting room setup is compatible with the meetings the users are having.
 That way, your conference room setup sparks creativity, innovation and smooth collaboration.

-The bigger the space (like a boardroom) the more extensive your AV peripherals need to be in order for everyone to be heard and seen.
-In smaller spaces like huddles the setup can be more compact like for example an all-in-one device.
+In smaller spaces like huddles, the setup can be more compact like for example an all-in-one device.
 There are many players in the market selling these AV solutions, so possibly not all meeting room tech is from the same manufacturer.

 But maybe you already have existing fixed conference room setups, like Microsoft Teams, Zoom or Webex by Cisco conference rooms?
 ClickShare Present is then exactly what you need to bring the user experience and collaboration in these rooms to the next level by introducing seamless wireless content sharing with full BYOD, interactivity features and workflow integration.